Fainting Symptom: Causing Conditions and Treatment

 Neurocardiogenic Syncope

 In NMS, a drop in blood pressure slows the heart rate and pulse.
-This temporarily cuts off the blood and oxygen supply to the brain.
+This temporarily cuts off the blood and oxygen supply to the brain, causing the person to lose consciousness.

 Orthostatic Hypotension